olimorri/react-topics/README.md

 ## Create basic file structure

-Render basic info from topics in order to make sure get is working.
+Render basic info from topics in order to make sure get is working, minimal styling.

 Begin to create, modify and export all files into the relevant ones we need.

+## ApiService file

+Build functionality one at a time, test and move onto the next.

+## Styling

+Style towards the end, don't waste too much time in the test - make sure it's functional first.